Noah Rubin (music executive): Music

 Early in 2011 RCRD LBL debuted Rubin's remix of The Entrance Band's "Still Be There."

 In July 2011, Rubin produced, recorded and mixed Legendary Weapons by Wu-Tang Clan, which was released July 26, 2011 on E1 Music.
 It follows 2009's Wu-Tang Chamber Music.
 Legendary Weapons features performances by Wu-Tang members (GZA and Masta Killa are absent), and affiliates Trife Diesel, Killa Sin and Bronze Nazareth.
 Other guests include Sean Price, M.O.P., AZ, Action Bronson & Roc Marciano among others.

 In late 2011, Rubin began serving as VP of Music at Decon (now Mass Appeal Records) where he oversaw releases by artists such as Pusha T, The Hood Internet, Roc Marciano, Gangrene, Alexander Spit, The Alchemist, Pimp C and more.

 Rubin has also been noted for his work mixing Waterfall, the debut EP from Kanye West Yeezus contributor, Evian Christ, as well as Suicideyear's debut record Remembrance.

+In 2019, together with lawyer Damien Riehl, Rubin used a computer program to generate all possible melodies on the major and minor scales with 12 beats and one octave of range; later, they expanded to broader spaces of melodies.
+Their reasoning is that the space of possible melodies is very small compared to the possibilities in images or textual works, and therefore that most allegations of music plagiarism based solely on melody are likely coincidental, and that melodies are probably not copyrightable on their own.
+This dataset was released into the public domain with the objective to help musicians defend against such cases.